 Potato fans will absolutely love this Instant Pot Garlic Mashed Potatoes recipe!
 This super rich and creamy mashed potato dish is done all in one pot, making prep, cooking, and cleanup a breeze.

-Mashed potatoes are a family dinner staple.
+Mashed potatoes are a family dinner staple and classic side dish.
 I LOVE mashed potatoes, but haven't always loved making them on the stovetop.

 ❤️ Why you'll love this recipe